duyfken/alternative-frontends/README.md

 - **Fractal**

    - Fractal is a Matrix messaging app for GNOME written in Rust.
-Its interface is optimized for collaboration in large groups, such as free software projects, and will fit all screens, big or small.
+Its interface is optimised for collaboration in large groups, such as free software projects, and will fit all screens, big or small.
    - Official Website (N/A) | [Repo](https://gitlab.gnome.org/World/fractal)
    - [x] Open Source
    - [x] [Download for free](https://gitlab.gnome.org/World/fractal#installation-instructions)